informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 - no faulty peer is added before time *end*

 > In the analysis below we assume that the termination condition of
-> *Fastsync* V2 [FS-V2-TIMEOUT] (that is, termination when the height is not incremented for
+> *Fastsync* is
-> some time), is replaced by the termination condition
 > *height = TargetHeight* in the postcondition of
 > `Execute`.
 Therefore, [NewFS-A-STATUS-INTERVAL] does not interfere
-> with in analysis.
+> with this analysis.
 If a correct peer reports a new height "shortly
 > before termination" this leads to an additional round trip to
 > request and add the new block.
 Then [NewFS-A-DELTA] ensures that
 > *Fastsync* catches up.